- University Identity

-How is tuition paid or reimbursed for my student?
+How is tuition paid or reimbursed for students?

-Tuition and books for the first cohort of IT students is free.
+Tuition and books are free for the first cohort of IT students.
 However, if a student drops or fails a course, tuition for that course is the responsibility of that student and reimbursement to UCM will be required.
-Dual credit courses should be taken through the MCC or UCM systems where possible.
-Those taken outside the MCC or UCM systems will be reimbursed through receipt and grade transcript.
-It is the student’s responsibility to provide the program documentation to UCM for reimbursement.
-Future cohorts of the IT and other programs will receive tuition at a significantly reduced rate that is yet to be determined.
+Dual credit courses should be taken through MCC or UCM when possible.
+Those taken outside of MCC or UCM will be reimbursed through receipt and grade transcript.
+It is the student's responsibility to provide the program documentation to UCM for reimbursement.
+Future cohorts of the IT and other programs will receive tuition at a significantly reduced rate.
+This reduced rate is yet to be determined.

-transportation for the MIC, including internships, at the respective business
+Who provides transportation for The MIC, including internships, at the respective business partners' companies?

-Is my student assured of a job through their internship with a MIC
+Are students assured of a job through their internship with a MIC business partner?

 A student intern is not guaranteed a job with the participating business partner but the on-the-job internship experience will certainly increase job placement opportunities.